mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 ### Prepare storage for docker images

+[//]: <As referenced in prerequisites, these steps will prevent the root partition from filling up.>

 The steps in this section can only be performed if docker is installed and the `/datadrive` partition was created as per the prerequisites.

 1. Copy the contents of the Docker directory whilst retaining permissions.